pulibrary/lib_jobs/docs/lc_call_slips/testing_on_staging.md

 of rows may change, and this doesn't indicate a problem.
-1. You may also choose to run `bundle exec rake lib_jobs:create_csv_for_selector_comparison`, which generates a CSV of all possible records from OCLC, including ones that are typically filtered out like juvenile materials.
+1. You may also choose to run `bundle exec rake lib_jobs:create_csv_for_selector_comparison`, which generates a CSV of possible records from OCLC, excluding ones that are typically filtered out like juvenile materials (based on the `generally_relevant?` method).
 You can use this one to make sure that your CSV in mailcatcher includes all the expected rows.